GuyHadas/Scribbble/README.md

 - [ ] When on Design show, can navigate to previous/next design in index
 - [ ] Demo sign in updates as the username/password is typed in
-- [ ] Hover on Design index brings up preview of design title/description
+- [ ] Hover on Designs index brings up preview of design title/description
 - [ ] Add transitions, modals, and other styling flourishes
+- [ ] Mobile responsive using Bootstraps classes
+- [ ] Add loading gif throughout site

 ### Bonus Features (TBD)
 - [ ] Allow User to filter index to only designs they've created.